kayak/redux-data-model/docs/docs/tutorial.md

 ### Do I need to learn redux and react-redux?

-React-resux is heavily based on [redux] and [react-redux].
-A basic understanding of [redux] will help you being familiar with concepts such as reducers, actions, action creators, middlewares, etc, which react-resux also depend upon.
+Redux-data-model is heavily based on [redux] and [react-redux].
+A basic understanding of [redux] will help you being familiar with concepts such as reducers, actions, action creators, middlewares, etc, which redux-data-model also depend upon.
 Likewise, knowing [react-redux] will help the connecting of the data with [react] components.

 ### Do I need to learn redux-saga?

-React-resux uses [redux-saga] for asynchronous bits, when implementing asynchronous workflows that would often involve multiple reducers at different points in time.
+Redux-data-model uses [redux-saga] for asynchronous bits, when implementing asynchronous workflows that would often involve multiple reducers at different points in time.
 If you don't know what [redux-saga] is and how to use it, you may wish to read [this tutorial](https://redux-saga.js.org/docs/introduction/BeginnerTutorial.html) first.

 ## Overview

-React-resux is an opinionated, [redux] abstraction with built-in immutability, async and more.
+Redux-data-model is an opinionated, [redux] abstraction with built-in immutability, async and more.
 If the above sentence confused you, don't worry.
 We will dive deeper together and explore what it means step by step.

 ## Getting Started

-When building applications with react-resux, the first exercise that will help you building your application is thinking about what is the minimal set of entities.
+When building applications with redux-data-model, the first exercise that will help you building your application is thinking about what is the minimal set of entities.
 In our example application we will deal with a counter, so we need a counter entity.
 The counter entity will have a count attribute, in order to track the count number.